ashu10832/Task-Manager-React-App/README.md

 ### Task Manager App

 Simple task manager application built using React.
 Uses Redux for state management.
-Uses my task-manager-api built on NodeJS and Express.
+<br>Uses my task-manager-api built on NodeJS and Express.
 [Link](https://github.com/ashu10832/task-manager-api)

+## Running the App in Debug

+1. You need to first clone and run the task-manager-api from [this](https://github.com/ashu10832/task-manager-api) repository.
+2. Next, clone this repo.
+3. If you have changed the port for task-manager-api then you need to update that in the config/dev.env file.
+4. Use `npm run dev` to start the app.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Available Scripts